pablo-diaz/playing-with-gemini-ai/README.md

 # playing-with-gemini-ai
-This is my first approach to use dotnet core and make it interact with Google Gemini AI
+This is my first approach to use dotnet core and make it interact with Google Gemini AI and run multiple agent based strategies